TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 This section contains a general overview of topics that you will learn in this lesson.

-- What is client-side routing?
+- Understand what client-side routing is.
-- How do you use React Router to do client-side routing?
+- Learn how to use React Router for client-side routing.
-- How do you create nested and dynamic paths?
+- Explore how to create nested and dynamic paths in React Router.
-- How do you add a "catch-all" route?
+- Discover how to add a 'catch-all' route in React Router.
-- How do you pass data from a parent to any child components rendered via an outlet?
+- Learn how to pass data from a parent component to any child components rendered via an outlet.
-- How do you add protected routes?
+- Understand how to implement protected routes in React Router.
 ### Client-side routing

 Client-side routing is the type of routing where JavaScript takes over the duty of handling the routes in an application.
 Client-side routing helps in building single-page applications (SPAs) without refreshing as the user navigates.
 For example, when a user clicks a navbar element, the URL changes and the view of the page is modified accordingly, within the client.